GarvinK/ActLikeMe/README.md

 Get some more accurate realistic parameters.
 MonteCarlo the model many times to get mean or median estimates of the curves instead of curves apt for visualization.

-## RELATED MODELS

-Interesting would be an extension such as the basic models from the library.
-Specifically:
-* Virus in a Network
-* HIV (which takes into account "closed-off" spaces for some time